All the Lovers in the Night by Mieko Kawakami | Book Review

 When she finally expresses her love for Mitsutsuka, tears overwhelmed her.
 Fuyuko did not remember when last time she cried so much — she cried for all the time she felt alone and hurt.
 However, that kindness shown by Mitsutsuka was short-lived and used as a cover for deception even though used in a good faith by him.
 His working situation was part of this deception and indicated the importance of one’s occupation within the contemporary society, to the extent when it conditions people’s attitude towards others and their relationships.
 Fuyuko’s feelings were somehow rejected and disregarded.
 She had to spend a long time to slowly work her way back to the person she used to be prior to meeting Mitsutsuka.

-All the Lovers in the Night is a profoundly moving novel written with so much empathy and understanding for human condition.
-I highly recommend this book.
-I will definitely be picking up other books by this author.
+All the Lovers in the Night is a profoundly moving novel, written with extraordinary empathy and understanding of the human condition.
+I highly recommend this book and I will definitely explore more works by this author.

 Related Posts